 Designers should be aware of it

-In the future, designers will see the technology used in a variety of applications.
+In the future, graphic designer will see the technology used in a variety of applications.
 The Sensei platform was recently demoed by our pals at Adobe, with comedian Kumail Nanjiani providing comments from the sidelines.
 Using the marvels of artificial intelligence (AI), the program claims to “find possibilities, make laborious procedures quick, and deliver appropriate experiences to every client.”
 Users may create scenes out of numerous pictures using a tool called “scene stitch.”
 Artificial Intelligence (AI) algorithms and machine learning allow the site to search millions of stock photos, logo designs and select the best components.

 It’s a lot of cool stuff.
 To illustrate a common reaction to AI, Nanjiani said, “You’re putting so many people out of jobs!”